 Additionally, the platform has a spotless hacking record on top of providing a “Transparency” page that displays the current state of their reserves.
 For these reasons and more, Uphold is considered to be one of the most secure trading platforms available on the market today.

-To conclude, the high-performance unique multi-asset trading platform Uphold makes it possible for individuals and businesses alike to safely and securely trade crypto, metals, and equities all in one place.
+To conclude, the high-performance unique multi-asset trading platform Uphold makes it possible for individuals and businesses alike to safely and securely trade crypto, and metals all in one place.

 The platform stands out from the crowd not just with its multi-asset purchasing options but also a straightforward and transparent pricing structure that does not charge withdrawal, deposit, or trading fees.
 Although the company does charge a spread for each trade, there are no hidden fees or added costs; everything can be seen before execution which is clear and honest.